wfpidn/SPI/docs/imergnc.md

 And the units already in `mm`

-Once this has completed the dataset can be used as input to this package for computing SPI.
+Once this has completed, the dataset can be used as input to this package for computing SPI.
 From above picture, some of the precipitation attribute are still wrong: `DimensionNames` and `Units`.
-We can leave it as is, SPI code will only read `units` and variables `precipitation(time,lat,lon)`
+I can leave it as is, SPI code will only read `units` and variables `precipitation(time,lat,lon)`

 As the input data preparation is completed, move the file `IMERG_concat_ncpdq1.nc4` to main folder `Input_nc` and rename into `java_cli_imerg_1months_2000_2020.nc`